 If you’re planning to eat here book a reservation as soon as your Disney Dining Reservation window opens.
 Yes, we recommend that you be up at 6:00 a.m. for this on the first day you’re allowed to book.

 If you’re using the Disney Dining Plan, this reservation will cost you TWO Credits.
 Yep, 2 Table Service meals for this dining experience.
 Since we go often and usually on a budget, we aren’t really willing to give up that extra entitlement for one meal, when we can actually get two meals later.
 On the flip side, it’s pretty expensive to eat here so if you want the illusion of not paying, then go for it and just grab a Disney quick-service meal for dinner on another day.

 If you do not have a dining plan applied to your account upon booking, you will be required to pay for this meal IN FULL with your credit card on file when booking.
 Definitely keep that in mind if you are booking for a large number of people.

 Cinderella’s Royal Table Review

-I wouldn’t recommend this restaurant as a way to get a head start at Magic Kingdom unless you can get the 7:55 AM time.
+We also wouldn’t recommend this restaurant as a way to get a head start on your Magic Kingdom day unless you can get the 7:55 a.m. time.
 Even that could be cutting it close.
-It took an hour and a half for us to meet Cinderella in line, meet Jasmine, Ariel, Snow White and Aurora at our tables, and be served our breakfast so by the time we were done with the whole experience, we were really no more ahead than anyone else.
-If you’re looking to get an early breakfast and and early start at the parks, we recommend the 8 AM buffet at Crystal Palace or as early as you can get a quick serve at Be Our Guest.
-Both will get you into the parks much faster.
+It took an hour and a half for us to meet Cinderella in line, meet Jasmine, Ariel, Snow White, and Aurora at our tables, and be served our breakfast.
+So by the time we were done with the whole experience, we were really no more ahead than anyone else.
+It was close to 10 a.m. at that point.